ADLA’s Legislative Program

 Get to Know Your Arizona Legislators!

 If you don’t personally know your Arizona legislators, now is the perfect time to make contact with your two state representatives and senator.
 Contact information for legislators is here.
-The 2017 legislative session begins on January 9th – so please call, send an email or letter.
+The 2019 legislative session began on January 14th – so please call, send an email or letter.
 Before you make contact, check their member page to see if they have a bio posted.
 You may find out that they went to the same school, grew up in the same hometown, or have some other item in common with you that will help you make a connection.

 Contacting Legislator Tips: